Wildfires can strike anytime —

 Helpful resources

-Contact your local Fire Safe Council, Firewise community, or fire agency to learn what may be available in your area.
+Contact your local fire department or Firewise community to learn what may be available in your area.